 Warner Bros.
-Pictures released Superman: The Movie to theaters on December 15, 1978; grossing $300.2 million worldwide.
+Pictures released Superman: The Movie to theaters on December 15, 1978, and grossed $300.2 million worldwide.
 Richard Donner directed the comic book thriller which starred Christopher Reeve, Margot Kidder, and Gene Hackman.

 Superman: The Movie begins on the planet Krypton.
 Superman’s father sends him off to Earth as an infant to save him from the planet’s impending destruction.
 The boy grows up in small town America, and eventually becomes a mild-mannered reporter named Clark Kent.
 Once he arrives in Metropolis, Clark transforms himself into Superman—saving the city from crime.
 However, when he unknowingly threatens the criminal genius, Lex Luthor’s plans to take over the world, trouble comes looking for our hero.

 Please let us know what you think of the film in the comments section, and rate this movie from one to five stars below as well.
 If there is a film you’d like us to review, send us an email at firstname.lastname@example.org with your name, location, and film choice.
 And finally, if you are of the social media persuasion, you can look Movie House Memories up on Twitter or Pinterest, and if you do, please give us a follow when you find us.